 Should it be determined that there is a case to answer the senior member of HR staff will convene a Disciplinary Panel to meet within 15 working days of the conclusion of the investigation.
 The purpose of the panel shall be to determine if the Code of Conduct has been breached and what action should be taken.

-The Disciplinary Panel shall consist of the a member of the Trustee Board (Chair) and two other persons appointed from among the UUSU management group or the Student Executive who are not connected to the complainant or the person or persons against whom the complaint has been made.
+The Disciplinary Panel shall consist of a member of the Trustee Board (Chair) and two other appropriate persons appointed from among the UUSU staff group or the Student Executive who are not connected to the complainant or the person or persons against whom the complaint has been made.
 The senior HR staff member shall also appoint a person who they deem to be suitable to act as secretary to the Panel.

 The Disciplinary Panel and person or persons against whom the complaint has been made will be given a report from the Investigating Officer that sets out the evidence they have found that indicates a breach of the Code has occurred.
 They will receive this at least 3 working days before the meeting of the Disciplinary Panel.

 The Disciplinary Panel shall meet to discuss the complaint within the timeframe set out in section 4.1.
 The meeting can be in person or remotely provided that all members can communicate with each other via sound.
 The person or persons against whom the complaint has been made will be invited to attend the Panel Meeting to put their case forward and answer any questions of the Disciplinary Panel.
 They do not need to do so but this will not stop the Disciplinary Panel making a decision.
-Any person attending may be joined by one representative to support them during the Panel.
+Any person attending may be joined by one representative, at the discretion of the Panel, to support them or offer any reasonable adjustments during the meeting.

-As this is not a legal process this person may not be a legal representative.
+As this is not a legal process any person acting as a representative may not act or represent at the meeting in a legal capacity.

-Once the persons or persons against whom the complaint has been made have given their evidence they shall leave and the Disciplinary Panel shall decide on whether there has been a breach of the Code of Conduct and what the actions should be (see section 5).
+Once the persons or persons against whom the complaint has been made have given their evidence they shall leave, and the Disciplinary Panel shall decide on whether there has been a breach of the Code of Conduct and what the actions should be (see section 5).

 Once a decision has been made the Disciplinary Panel shall inform the complaint and the person or person against whom the complaint has been made.
 There will then be a 10 working day period under which an Appeal can be made (see section 6).